Wind Direction on the Shimanami Kaido: A Tailwind Guide for Cyclists

 *[Winter season] From December to February, some terminals have shorter opening hours.

-Seasonal differences in wind
+Seasonal wind characteristics

 [Photo]Cycling on the Shimanami Kaido in winter—winds can be stronger?